Wisconsin Badgers men's soccer

-The Wisconsin Badgers men's soccer team is a varsity intercollegiate athletic team of University of Wisconsin–Madison in Madison, Wisconsin, United States.
+The Wisconsin Badgers men's soccer team is a varsity intercollegiate athletic team of the University of Wisconsin–Madison in Madison, Wisconsin, United States.
 The team is a member of the Big Ten Conference, which is part of the National Collegiate Athletic Association's Division I. Wisconsin's first men's soccer team was fielded in 1977.
 The team plays its home games at Dan McClimon Memorial Track/Soccer Complex.
 The Badgers are coached by Neil Jones.

 The Badgers' greatest success came during the mid-1990s, where the program won the NCAA championship and Big Ten Conference Men's Soccer Tournament in 1995.
 They won their second Big Ten Tournament in 2017.
 The program has produced professional soccer players including Sam Brotherton and A. J. Cochran.